 What are the specifics of coverage in your state?
 Because some states accepted the expansion and some didn’t, you might be uncertain on whether you or your loved one qualifies.
 One way to determine eligibility is income level.
 If you’re an individual who makes less than $16,243/year, then you may qualify.
 You can also use the State Medicaid & CHIP Profiles map to find out if your state accepted the expansion, enrollment data, and how to apply.

-- Medication Assisted Treatment for Substance Use Disorders
+- Rehabs That Accept Medicaid for Substance Use Disorders

 - Delivery Opportunities for Individuals with a Substance Use Disorder

 How can you get substance abuse treatment for your child?
-Medicaid and CHIP do provide behavioral health services and substance use treatment coverage to children.
+Rehabs that accept Medicaid and CHIP do provide behavioral health services and substance use treatment coverage to children.
 The programs have released Informational Bulletins that explain the extent of this coverage:

 For additional information on getting the best substance abuse treatment for your child, the Partnership for Drug-Free Kids provides the Treatment eBook: How to Find the Right Help for Your Child with an Alcohol or Drug Problem.

-What facilities accept Medicaid?
-To find a treatment facility, use the Substance Abuse and Mental Health Services Administration’s Treatment Services’ Locator.
+Are there Rehabs that Accept Medicaid?
+To find a rehab that accepts Medicaid, use the Substance Abuse and Mental Health Services Administration’s Treatment Services’ Locator.
 Each facility listed comes with information regarding the kinds of insurance it will accept.

 Will Medicaid cover court-mandated rehab?
 The National Drug Court Institute’s Ensuring Sustainability for Drug Courts: An Overview of Funding Strategies explains that reimbursement has depended on the state in the past.
 Some states will reimburse court-ordered treatment; while in others, funds have been provided by local governments to the state to match federal Medicaid funds.